olizilla/oli.zilla.org.uk/src/content/posts/2025-10-20-why-open-standards-for-healthcare-records.md

 At it's most dysfunctional we've swapped a [Lloyd George envelope](https://en.wikipedia.org/wiki/Lloyd_George_envelope) of notes and sharing at the speed of the postal system, for clinicians remotely operating other clinicians over a weekly MS Teams call to plug numbers into incompatible systems to bridge gaps in trust at unintentional system boundaries.

-An open standard for medical records gives us foothold.
+An open standard for medical records gives us a foothold.
 A place to build from.
 It is hard to get them off the ground, and good ones, like [openEHR](https://openehr.org/) and [FHIR](http://hl7.org/fhir/summary.html) should be cherished and supported.
 That means showing up.
 Visibly participating and financially sponsoring, no strings attached.

 As a _"rules of engagement that allow diverse and heterogeneous actors to interact constructively over prolonged timespans"_ ([Ferraro et al.](https://doi.org/10.1177/0170840614563742)), the open standards process offers a path forwards, a _"robust action"_ to a complex, uncertain problem, rather than a prisoners dilemma to overcome.
 We do not have to wait for everyone to be convinced.
 Each system built on open standards by people willing to negotiate and trade some implementation freedom for coherent, reusable, interoperable output is a win.